ucheor/QR-s3_backend_lock_update/README.md

   }
 }

-This approach works well, but it comes with some overhead:
+This approach comes with some overhead:
 - **Extra infrastructure to maintain**: You need to provision and manage a DynamoDB table
-- **Additional costs**: Even with on-demand pricing, you're paying for two services
+- **Additional costs**: Even with on-demand pricing, you're paying for two services - S3 bucket and DynamoDB table
 - **More complexity**: Extra IAM permissions, monitoring, and potential failure points

+**Most importantly, the traditional way of locking state files on AWS S3 bucket is being deprecated so this is a good time to start making the switch!!!**

 ## Enter S3 Native Locking
+**S3 now offers native locking capabilities that can simplify your infrastructure**.

+In this quick refresh, we go over steps to migrate existing terraform backend scripts over to the simplified native S3 backend locking.
+We will also validate our update to make sure it is indeed working.

 S3 introduced native state locking support that eliminates the need for DynamoDB entirely.
-Instead of using a separate database, S3 leverages its own object locking mechanisms to prevent concurrent state modifications.
+Instead of using a separate database, S3 leverages its own native object locking mechanisms to prevent concurrent state modifications.

 The new configuration is refreshingly simple: